Facebook, Instagram and Messenger users face glitches across the world

 The outage began in India around 3 pm, according to outage tracking website Downdetector.com.

-Users on Thursday reported glitches from all over the world while using social media networking site Facebook’s primary application Messenger and photosharing app Instagram.
+Users on Thursday reported glitches from all over the world while using social media networking site Facebook’s primary application, Messenger and photosharing app Instagram.

 The outage began in India around 3 pm, according to outage tracking website Downdetector.
 Social media users reported that 70% of the problems were related to the news feed, 17% of the glitches were found in the website, and 12% faced problems while logging in.
 The tracker also showed that reports of an outage on Facebook Messenger began trickling in around 3 pm.
 Of the problems on the app, 40% were faced while connecting to the server, 35% were reported while receiving texts, and 23% of users faced problems logging in.